khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 * First release of post-processing.
 Patching missing pixels and flattening polygon areas works, and needs testing!
 * Re-designed CGAL-CDT.
 It no longer tries to create empty constraint-holes, instead focusing on performance.
 * Fixed the k-nearest sub-method of IDWquad.
-* Fixed lots of bugs
+* Fixed lots of bugs.

 ## Current tasks

 I am working with Lisa on hole-filling and hydro-flattening at the moment.
 For the final production environment, we aim to skip secondary hole filling altogether by using a TIN-based interpolation method.
 This will lend us some extra time to develop a useful water body and river flattening algorithm.
-We already have the necessary shapefiles from BBG thanks to Lisa, and will now move on to implementing algorithms. ~~Optimally, we are hoping to make the river polygons part of the triangulation via the CDT implementation and use the hole boundaries for water body shore elevation values (which will be used to set the interpolated value inside the holes that arise due to the constraints).~~ This did not work out. :(
-Instead, we are overlaying the input geometries with the raster, estimating polygon elevations by interpolating in the TIN of the pixel centres.
+We already have the necessary shapefiles from BBG thanks to Lisa, and will now move on to implementing algorithms. ~~Optimally, we are hoping to make the river polygons part of the triangulation via the CDT implementation and use the hole boundaries for water body shore elevation values (which will be used to set the interpolated value inside the holes that arise due to the constraints).~~ This did not work out, instead, we are overlaying the input geometries with the raster, estimating polygon elevations by interpolating in the TIN of the pixel centres.

 Following some further consultation with Jeroen, we will also double-check how well our primary interpolation method interpolates the building gaps.
 If they look too triangular, we might consider trying to flatten them (like water bodies), or using an alternative secondary interpolation mechanism inside of them.